You listen to the needs of your employees. We listen to you.

 With studies finding a direct correlation between employee benefits and job satisfaction, it’s no wonder more employers are looking to expand their offerings.

-So if you tell us your employees are asking for dental insurance, but that offering an employee group dental plan in which you, the employer, pay most of the employee premium costs, is cost-prohibitive, there’s still a solution.
+So if you tell us your employees are asking for dental insurance plans, but that offering an employee group dental plan in which you, the employer, pay most of the employee premium costs, is cost-prohibitive, there’s still a solution.

 It’s called voluntary dental insurance.
-This type of insurance usually requires a majority contribution from employees enrolled in the plan.
+Voluntary dental insurance usually requires a majority contribution from employees enrolled in the plan.

 A voluntary dental insurance policy from Higginbotham can benefit your employees and your organization.